fxkuehl/keyboard/layout.md

 | Run length    |   1.48 | 1.67    |
 | Times found   |     13 |         |

 This is the third-most popular solution found by the algorithm and the third-highest overall score.
 It puts the emphasis on the fast 3-gram score, which is about 28% higher than in the REAT layout and more than 3x that of NEOI.
-This is mostly thanks to making "the" a fast trigram.
-This requires some compromises, which negatively affect other scores.
+This is mostly thanks to making "the" a fast 3-gram.
+This requires some compromises which negatively affect other scores.

 In this solution, placing "E" on the right pinky finger negatively affects the heatmap score.
 This is most pronounced in the finger heatmap score.
 In fact, since the "the" 3-gram has such a big impact, it was important to weigh the heat map metrics strong enough in the quality function for this type of solution not to become overwhelmingly popular.
+The placement of "O" and "A" on the right ring-finger adds stress to another weak finger on the right hand.
+This creates a slight imbalance between both hands of 44:56.
+In this case the ring finger also has to travel a lot between two relatively frequent keys.

+Swapping "F" and "W" would be an obvious improvement for Workman users with a strong preference against lateral movement.

+A small change to the punctuation keys could be made to make it more similar to Colemak.
+Furthermore the hands could be swapped to reduce the strain on the right pinky, which would have to stretch to many other keys on a standard keyboard.
+Then the punctuation keys would feel like a reverse Dvorak with the top and bottom rows exchanged.

-## EAHT
+### EAHT

     [; :] [ O ] [ R ] [ Q ] [ Z ] | [ J ] [ W ] [ P ] [ U ] [ X ]
      0.3  13.0  10.2   0.3   0.1  |  0.6   2.7   3.8   4.5   0.2
     [ E ] [ A ] [ H ] [ T ] [. >] | [ F ] [ C ] [ N ] [ I ] [ S ]
     19.9  12.5   7.8  15.5   2.9  |  4.3   6.7  12.1  11.7  10.1
     [, <] [' "] [ L ] [ D ] [ K ] | [ M ] [ G ] [ B ] [ Y ] [ V ]
      2.5   0.8   6.8   5.9   1.0  |  3.9   3.2   2.2   2.6   1.8
     22.8  26.4  24.8  25.8        |       21.3  18.1  18.8  12.1

 | Metric        | Value  | Details |
 | ------------- | -----: | :------ |